-If you develop symptoms of COVID-19 during quarantine, isolate yourself from other members of your house, contact your doctor, and get tested.
-Tell your doctor your symptoms to determine if you need medical care.
-Do not go to your doctor's office without contacting them first.
+- If you develop symptoms of COVID-19 during quarantine, isolate from other members of your household, contact your doctor or health care provider, and get tested.
+Tell your doctor or health care provider your symptoms to determine if you need medical care.
+Do not go to a medical office or clinic without contacting them first.

-- If you don't have a doctor, of are having difficulty reaching your doctor, complete an online health screening assessment, and a licensed health practitioner will contact you.
+If you don't have a doctor, or have difficulty reaching your doctor, complete an online health screening assessment, and a licensed health practitioner will contact you.

 Frequently asked questions

 Below please find some frequently asked questions about quarantine and watching for symptoms.
 Select each one to reveal the recommended guidelines.